Home Ernie Hawkins Tour Music DVD's Contact

 PRESS RELEASE

-The ______ will host an evening with Ernie Hawkins, internationally touring acoustic blues guitarist at _________.
+The ______ will host an evening with Ernie Hawkins, internationally renowned acoustic guitar virtuoso, at _________.

 For many years Hawkins has been playing concerts, clubs, festivals, colleges, museums and other celebrations in the United States, Canada, Europe and Japan.
 He has played with blues greats such as SonHouse, Mance Lipscomb, Fred McDowell, Jim Brewer and Rev. Gary Davis.